 This is the second largest civil settlement ever obtained by the state attorneys general.
 It’s second only to the tobacco settlement that has spread payments to the states over 25 years.
-The settlement will cost the nation’s five largest mortgage servicers, which control about 60 percent of the mortgage servicing market, an estimated $25 to $32 billion.
+The settlement has cost the nation’s five largest mortgage servicers, which control about 60 percent of the mortgage servicing market, over $50 billion.

-The settlement will require the banks to accomplish a massive undertaking – changing their broken system of servicing loans into one that is functional.
-The banks will reduce the principal on many of their loans – something that they have resisted for years – to allow homeowners to keep their homes.
-They will also refinance loans for “underwater” borrowers who have been unable to refinance due to negative equity.
-They will pay billions of dollars to the states, and, most importantly, commit billions more to consumers.
+The settlement required the banks to accomplish a massive undertaking – changing their broken system of servicing loans into one that is functional.
+The banks reduced the principal on many of their loans – something that they resisted for years – to allow homeowners to keep their homes.
+They also refinanced loans for “underwater” borrowers who had been unable to refinance due to negative equity.
+They paid billions of dollars to the states, and, most importantly, commit billions more to consumers.

-The banks will be subject to a federal court order enforceable by a federal judge.
-In addition, a special independent monitor will have the authority to oversee the banks and require their compliance.
-Federal agencies and state attorneys general can enforce compliance if there are violations.
+The banks were subject to a federal court order enforceable by a federal judge.
+In addition, a special independent monitor had the authority to oversee the banks and require their compliance.

-The agreement holds the banks accountable for their wrongdoing on robo-signing and mortgage servicing.
-This settlement does not seek to hold them responsible for all their wrongs over the past five years.
+The agreement held the banks accountable for their wrongdoing on robo-signing and mortgage servicing.
+This settlement did not seek to hold them responsible for all of their alleged wrongful acts.

-The agreement and its release preserve legal options for others to pursue.
+The agreement and its release also preserved legal options for others to pursue.
 Governmental entities and private parties are aggressively pursuing securities cases against the banks.
-A joint federal-state task force has been formed to investigate and prosecute those responsible for the collapse of the mortgage lending and investment markets.

 Q: Did you conduct an investigation?